bcgsc/unikseq/README.md

 <pre>

  -r reference FASTA (required)
   reference FASTA (unique FASTA) analysis is done relative to it.
+Could be a multi-FASTA, but avoid sequences that are too long, especially when running in -c 1 mode (ideally < 10Mbp).

  -i ingroup FASTA (required)
   tolerated sequences.
 Used to find regions unique to a % (see -p option).